Prag8855/aab/content/guides/pension-payments-refund.md

 - **[TaxBack](/out/taxback)**
     Their fee is 19.8% of your refund,[^32] or minimum 60€.
 I do not recommend them.
 They don't specialise in pension refunds, and their fee is too high.
 - **[Germany Mantra](/out/germany-mantra)**
     Unknown fees.
-This company is based in India.[^33] They offer relocation services for Indians since at least 2011.[^34] They never answered my emails.
+This company is based in India.[^33] They offer relocation services for Indians since at least 2011.[^34] They don't answer my emails.

 The *[[Deutsche Rentenversicherung]]* can also help you fill the forms.
 Their email is <meinefrage@drv-bund.de>.
 You can also write in English, but they will answer in German.
 You can also [book an appointment](https://www.deutsche-rentenversicherung.de/DRV/DE/Beratung-und-Kontakt/Beratung-suchen-und-buchen/beratung-suchen-und-buchen_node.html) and visit them in person.